priyam0803/snowflake-csv-batchdataingestion/README.md

   FILE_FORMAT = csv_format_inferschema;

-5. Create an event table in snowflake.
-This will capture all the telemetry data in snowflake USE SCHEMA customers.public;
+**5. Create an event table in snowflake.
+This will capture all the telemetry data in snowflake USE SCHEMA customers.public;**

 CREATE EVENT TABLE customers.public.azure_fileingestion_events;